CSL Gears 5 Spring 2020 League Rulebook

 - The form of competition is Gears 5, played on the current patch.

 - All Matches will be played and governed by the guidelines presented in the "Competitive Platform" section of the GEARS 5 ESPORTS HANDBOOK; however, we are allowing cross-platform play between Xbox One and Windows.

-- Coordinators must complete the Map & Host Selection process using the Match page's chat in advance of each Match.
-If a Coordinator does not complete the Map & Host Selection process on behalf of their team within 15 minutes of the scheduled start time they will forfeit the Match, at the disrection of CSL admins.
+- Coordinators must complete the Map & Host Selection process using Discord in advance of each Match.
+If a Coordinator does not reach out to their opponent to complete the Map & Host Selection process on behalf of their team within 15 minutes of the scheduled start time they will forfeit the Match, at the disrection of CSL league officials.

 - All live streamed matches must have at least a 3 minute delay, with both teams consenting.
 PLEASE NOTE: any time a game is streamed there is the potential for cheating

 - CSL admins or streamers are the only observers allowed in each game by default.
 Players, however, have a right to request no observers in a game with the exception of official CSL administrators or casters

 - Teams who wish to have additional observers in-game may do so only with the approval of the opposing coordinator.
 Teams who wish to stream their own games must likewise first get the approval of the opposing coordinator.
 Teams who allow observers or their own streamers, however, understand the possibility of cheating and will subsequently waive their right to complain about observer cheating or stream cheating